inbravo/travel/july-2017/lensdown.md

 *	Chandpur is alive and we crossed it without slightest of traffic snarls
 *	Next stop is 16 kilometers, known as Noorpur, a small town
 *	While riding to Noorpur, i got a bee stung, almost felt like a warm piercing in my left shoulder.
 Spent 5 minutes to regain my energy and restarted
-*	Lesson learnt from bee stung: Always wear riding jacker with tighly closed neck space
+*	Lesson learnt from bee incident: **Always wear riding jacket and leave no open gates for bugs!!**

 ##  6:55 AM Noorpur
 *	Swiftly crossed Noorpur.
 Nothing slowed our speeds, despite of regular day activities of city